 The activities of the office are not only aimed at creating a conducive social atmosphere in the college but also at managing the day to day business of the college, offering material and social support to students in better realizing their academic goals.

 The office manager and the team of student assistants take initiative and execute diverse projects and events which are discussed with and approved by the college masters in regular team meetings.

 The college office deals directly with other departments of the university as and when necessary to address issues of corporate communication, facility concerns, admission, finances and accounting, campus jobs and office team management concerns, issues of campus activities and college coordination and also issues of coordinating and realizing college specific and also university wide social events.

 The college office team comprises of the college office manager and a total of six student assistants.
-As of Fall 2013, the college office team comprises of Gesa (Germany), Dilantha (Sri Lanka), Lebriz (Turkey), Dilantha (Sri Lanka) and Françoise (Ecuador); in the order of the picture above.
+As of Spring 2014, the college office team comprises of Gesa (Germany), Dilantha (Sri Lanka), Lebriz (Turkey), Dilantha (Sri Lanka) and Françoise (Ecuador); in the order of the picture above.

 For more information about the current and past members of the college office team see the articles below.

 For the team of Fall 2012, click here.